crack666/paf2024/README.md

 - **Progress Tracking:** Monitor real-time progress of long-running tasks with visual indicators
 - **User Management:** Create, update, and manage users with their assigned tasks
 - **Real-time Notifications:** Receive and manage real-time notifications for task events via WebSocket
-- **Task Status Visualization:** View task status with intuitive icons and real-time updates
+- **Task Status Visualization:** View task taskStatus with intuitive icons and real-time updates
-- **Task Queue Management UI:** Filter and view tasks by status with automatic data refreshing
+- **Task Queue Management UI:** Filter and view tasks by taskStatus with automatic data refreshing

 ## Design Patterns Used